 - They don’t understand what we do.

 While they seem similar, there are some differences.
 The first reaction is typified by responses suggesting that HR just needs to do a better job of marketing all the things we do.
-If they just knew all the work that went into providing the HR functions that hired, paid, provided benefits to the staff (and kept them happy), then we would be valued and appreciated.
+If they just knew all the work that went into providing the HR functions that hired, paid, and provided benefits to the staff (along with keeping them happy), then we would be valued and appreciated.
 So, we need to market ourselves better to the organization.

 This is the reaction of HR professionals who know they are the only ones standing between all those employment laws, dissatisfied employees and disaster!
 Nobody can be made to understand all of the complexities they have to balance while throwing a wet blanket on the latest operational initiative.

 Other blogs seriously address the reasons, but are very strategic and more long-reaching in their approach.
-I am sure they are right, but I want something I can use in the here and now.
+Many have to do with fostering collaboration and earning respect over time.
+These are valuable suggestions, but I want something I can use in the here and now.

 Your response will be be “HR is not hated in my organization”.
 Maybe you are not hated, but are you respected?
 Many HR departments go after being liked, but fall short in the respect department.
-(A virtue, by the way, that my mom informed me since childhood, is earned!)
+(Respect is a virtue, by the way, that my mom informed me since childhood, is earned!)

 My passion is high performance HR for high performance healthcare organizations.
 I define high performance as organizations that are constantly learning to do every process faster, better and cheaper.
 I will spend many posts discussing how a high performance HR functions is developed and modeled but are there factors that are holding HR back in the healthcare world?

 Here is my list of why HR is not respected in many healthcare providers.
 Some may be on other lists, some may not.
 Feel free to suggest more.